ChargePi/ChargePi-go/docs/client/configuration.md

 }
 ```

-## Configuring EVSEs and connectors
+## 🔌 EVSEs and connectors

 ### General information

-Connector (or equipment, hardware) settings can be found in _/connectors/connector-{id}.json_.
-To add a connector and
+EVSE and connector settings can be found in _/connectors/connector-{id}_.
+To add and configure the connector, simply add
-its settings, simply add a new json file that contains the structure below and modify it to your specs.
-The client will
+a new file that contains the structure, defined in [attributes](#attributes) and modify it to your specs.
+The client
-scan the **connectors** folder at boot and configure the connectors from the files.
-Charging point can have multiple
+will scan the folder at boot and configure the connectors from the files if all the settings have valid values.

-EVSE and each can have one or more connectors, but only one connector of the EVSE can charge at a time.
+A Charge point can have multiple EVSEs, each oh which can have multiple connectors, but only one connector of the EVSE
+can charge at a time.

+The settings files are supported in YAML, JSON or TOML format.

 ### Attributes